jseok1/synth/README.md

 A topological sort of a DAG is the reversed topological sort of the reversed DAG.
 Therefore, cables can be represented as directed edges from input ports to output ports.
 Modules are vertices.
 Ports identify edges.
 There may be multiple edges from one vertex to another.
 There can be multiple source vertices but only one destination vertex.

+## Interval Sorting

+The drag & drop functionality works by sorting modules by their top-left position.
+This is like interval sorting.

 ## React notes